Blog

 Resmed Disposable Ultra Fine Filters: these disposable ultra-fine filters prevent fine particles and dirt from entering your sleep apnea therapy device and your airways.
 They are original ResMed branded filters compatible with all AirMini Travel CPAP machines.

-• ResMed Premium Universal Filters: this 52-pack of premium disposable universal filters ensures you breathe in clean air for successful CPAP treatment and take good care of your medical equipment.
+• ResMed Filters for AirSense 10: this pack of premium disposable universal filters ensures you breathe in clean air for successful CPAP treatment and take good care of your medical equipment.
 Compatible with Resmed Airsense 10, Aircurve 10, Airstart, and Resmed S9 Series.

 • Philips Respironics DreamStation Go Disposable Fine Filters: these filters are for use with the DreamStation Go CPAP Machines and will not work with any other machines.